LimmaTech Biologics

 Grant in 2023

-The Doherty Institute is a prominent research and education facility dedicated to advancing global health through the study and management of infectious diseases.
-It focuses on discovery research aimed at the prevention, treatment, and cure of these diseases.
-The institute offers a range of educational programs, including undergraduate and postgraduate courses, as well as professional development opportunities, aligning with its research themes in immunology, viral infectious diseases, host-pathogen interactions, antimicrobial resistance, public health, epidemiology, and genomics.
-By integrating research and clinical services, the Doherty Institute plays a crucial role in developing innovative strategies to combat infectious diseases and improve health outcomes worldwide.
+The Doherty Institute is a renowned organization dedicated to advancing global health through research, diagnostics, and clinical services.
+It focuses on improving public health by conducting discovery research aimed at preventing, treating, and curing infectious diseases.
+The institute offers educational opportunities at undergraduate, postgraduate, and professional development levels, aligning with its research themes in immunology, viral infectious diseases, host-pathogen interactions, antimicrobial resistance, public health, epidemiology, and genomics.
+By integrating these disciplines, the Doherty Institute enables researchers to develop innovative solutions for combating infectious diseases worldwide.

-GangaGen, Inc. is a clinical-stage biotechnology company based in Palo Alto, California, with research and development operations in Bangalore, India.
-Founded in 2000, the company specializes in discovering and developing novel therapeutic proteins aimed at treating infectious diseases, particularly those caused by antibiotic-resistant bacteria.
-Its lead product, StaphTAME, is a recombinant protein designed for the topical prevention and treatment of staphylococcal infections, including methicillin-resistant Staphylococcus aureus (MRSA).
-GangaGen employs a proprietary platform to create highly specific therapeutic proteins known as ectolysins, which target clinically significant bacterial strains, offering innovative solutions for serious infections such as pneumonia and neonatal sepsis caused by multidrug-resistant organisms.
+GangaGen, Inc. is a biotechnology company based in Palo Alto, California, with research and development operations in Bangalore, India.
+Founded in 2000, GangaGen focuses on the discovery and development of novel therapeutic proteins aimed at preventing and treating infectious diseases, particularly those caused by antibiotic-resistant bacteria.
+The company utilizes a proprietary platform to create highly-specific therapeutic proteins known as ectolysins.
+Its lead product, P128, is a recombinant protein designed to target and eliminate Staphylococcus, including methicillin-resistant strains like MRSA.
+GangaGen's innovative approach also addresses infections caused by multidrug-resistant bacteria, such as Klebsiella pneumonia, enabling effective treatments for serious conditions like pneumonia and neonatal sepsis.

 Day Zero Diagnostics